potassco/clorm/docs/clorm/embedding.rst

 Consider the decorated ``date_range`` function defined earlier.
 One issue with this function is that it can only be called from within an ASP program (unless you use ``clingo.Symbol`` inputs and outputs).
-However, a function that generates an enumerated date range is fairly useful in itself so it might be desireable to be called from other Python functions.
+However, a function that generates an enumerated date range is fairly useful in and of itself so it might be desireable to be called from other Python functions.

 The ``ContextBuilder`` can be used to solve this problem.